Macrometacorp/demo-realtime-fraud-detection/README.md

 		AGGREGATE time = MIN(t.time)
 		RETURN {[customer]: time}
 	)

+	// Determine the suspect merchants based on each customer's transactions.
 	LET suspects = (
 	    FOR prev IN txns_undisputed
 		FILTER HAS(customers, prev._from) AND prev.time < customers[prev._from]